 After being matured I came to know about lots of people who spent their entire life for humanity.
 Among them, the contributions of Mother Teresa undoubtedly are more than any other one.

 In her life, Mother Teresa was a Roman Catholic nun and missionary.
 She had spent her entire life to caring for the poor and destitute.
 She passed a notable part of her life in India and was moved by the pathetic condition of the people living in the streets.
 So, she established some of the shelter homes for them in different parts of India.
 She is also the founder of Missionaries of Charity, and this is a Roman Catholic religious group that helps the people in distress with all sorts of facilities including the arrangement of their medical treatment, rehabilitation etc. for free of cost.

 Mother Teresa was born on August 26 in 1910 in Skopje which is now the capital of the Republic of Macedonia.
 She was named as Agnes which resembled the little flower.
 Her father was a politician and she was the youngest of all the children.
 Her parents had met from two separate villages.
 Unfortunately, she lost her father at the age of eight.
-In her early childhood, she preferred to listen to stories of missionaries, their activities to remove grief of the people in different parts of the world.
+In her early childhood, she preferred to listen to stories of missionaries, their activities to reduce the grief of the people in different parts of the world.
 When she turned 12, she decided to devote her life to the humankind and when she was 18, she left home to join Sisters of Loreto.
 She had never met her family members again in her life after she left the home.